Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Conclusions and outlook

 \section{Conclusions and outlook}

 We have analyzed choreographic motion in quadratic $D_n$-invariant $n$-body systems from a unified symmetry-theoretic perspective.
 The central message of this work is that \emph{algebraic resonance and superintegrability are not sufficient to produce choreographies}.
-Instead, the existence of a single-trace $n$-body choreography is governed by a representation-theoretic phase-matching condition and, crucially, by the ability of the active symmetry sectors to recombine into a single effective representation.
+Instead, the existence of a single-trace $n$-body choreography is governed by a representation-theoretic phase-matching condition and, depending on the dynamical setting, by whether the active symmetry sectors either satisfy that condition simultaneously or reorganize through exact degeneracy into an effective one-sector structure.

 Our main results can be summarized as follows.